 I’ve looked at a LOT of blueberry muffin recipes in researching this recipe, and a common theme seemed to be a batter made with quite a lot of buttermilk or yoghurt, and not very much egg at all.
 This was promising, as buttermilk is so easy to substitute with dairy-free yoghurt, and one egg divided between 8-9 muffins means its binding properties can’t be too crucial.

-So I picked a failsafe muffin recipe to start playing around with, (Felicity Cloake’s Perfect Blueberry Muffins for the Guardian), used soya yoghurt in place of buttermilk and ground flax seeds in place of the egg, and my word, they were superb!
+So I picked a failsafe muffin recipe to start playing around with, (Felicity Cloake’s Perfect Blueberry Muffins for the Guardian), used soya yoghurt in place of buttermilk, and my word, they were superb!